-For Calvin, 5 prime theological concerns stood at the heart of the Reformation

-1. The Bible as the only religious authority 2.
+- For Calvin, 5 prime theological concerns stood at the heart of the Reformation 1.
+The Bible as the only religious authority 2.
 Pure worship as God has commanded 3.
 Justification by faith in the imputed righteousness of Christ 4.
 The 2 sacraments of baptism & the Lord's Supper 5.
-The true pastoral teaching office for the church

-Rome had fundamentally corrupted all of these & thus had corrupted the spirituality & morality of the church

-- The thrust of the Reformation was to restore them
+The true pastoral teaching office for the church (teaching as opposed to mediation) - Rome had fundamentally corrupted all of these & thus had corrupted the spirituality & morality of the church - The thrust of the Reformation was to restore them